 - National Disability Insurance Scheme and extra 0.5% Medicare levy.
 The Medicare levy will increase to 2.5% of taxable income, from the current 2.0%, from 1 July 2019, to help fully fund the National Disability Insurance Scheme (NDIS).
 This increase will raise $8.2 billion over 4 years.
 From 1 July 2019, one-fifth of the Medicare levy collected will be paid into the NDIS Savings Fund.
 The additional levy is effectively an extra 0.5% income tax for most Australians, but in my view, is a legitimate and worthy impost to fund such an important scheme.
 For more information, see SuperGuide article Medicare levy will not increase to further support NDIS.

 - Removal of Temporary Budget Repair Levy by June 2017, as planned.
 The Temporary Budget Repair Levy, which added 2% extra tax on high-income earners for 3 years, will no longer apply from 1 July 2017.
-For more information on this levy, see SuperGuide articles Australian personal income tax cuts from 2018/19 year and Income tax cuts for 2018/2019 year (and future years).
+For more information on this levy, see SuperGuide articles Australian personal income tax cuts from 2018/2019 year and Australian personal income tax cuts from 2018/2019 year.

 - Increase in income tax threshold means less tax for some.
 Announced in the 2016 Federal Budget, the Coalition government has increased the income threshold before the personal marginal tax rate of 37% applies, from $80,000 to $87,000 from the 2016/2017 year.
 This measure means the 32.5% tax rate will apply for taxable income up to $87,000, and will mean a lower income tax bill from the 2016/2017 year, for those currently earning more than $80,000.
-For information on this change, and the current income tax rates, see SuperGuide articles Income tax cuts for 2018/2019 year (and future years) and Income tax: Australian tax brackets and rates (2018/2019 and previous years).
+For information on this change, and the current income tax rates, see SuperGuide articles Australian personal income tax cuts from 2018/2019 year and Income tax: Australian tax brackets and rates (2018/2019 and previous years).

 - Increase in Medicare levy low-income thresholds from 2016/2017 year.
 The thresholds for singles will be increased to $21,655, and the family threshold will be increased to $36,541 plus $3,356 for each dependent child.
 For single seniors and pensioners, the threshold will be increased to $34,244 and the family threshold for seniors and pensioners increases to $47,670 plus $3,356 for each dependent child or student.